 2. Purchase your fare a number of ways

 a.
 To purchase with a credit or debit card, you may purchase your fare directly from a Breeze vending machine at a Streetcar stop.

 b.
 To purchase with “

 stored value” on your Breeze card, you may purchase fare from any Breeze vending machine at a Streetcar stop.

 c.
 To purchase with cash, you may purchase your fare through the cash collection box located behind the Streetcar operator.
 Exact

 fare required for cash fare purchases.

 3. If you purchased at the Breeze vending machine, you will receive a receipt that must be presented when boarding the Streetcar.
-If you purchased through the mobile app, you will receive a mobile ticket (QR code) and an email confirmation.

 4. Please note: there are no free transfers between MARTA Bus or Rail and the Streetcar.

 Beginning September 1, the Atlanta Streetcar app will no longer be available.
 Purchase fare at a platform ticket machine or pay exact cash fare on board.
 View schedules and real-time info on the MARTA On the Go app.